 The MCPs are expected to work with County Offices of Education (COEs) to identify other Local Educational Agencies (LEAs) for partnership in the program.
-Once partner LEAs are identified, the MCP and LEA will work together on completing the Needs Assessment and Targeted Intervention project plan, and then implementing those Targeted Interventions.
-Collaboration is expected throughout the program duration, with the intent of collaboration continuing post-implementation.
+Once partner LEAs are identified, the MCP and LEA will work together on completing the Needs Assessment and Targeted Intervention Project Plan, and then implementing those Targeted Interventions.
+Collaboration is expected throughout the program duration, with the intent to continue collaboration post-implementation.